Follow along for a great three day ride!

 When it comes to major engine maintenance or repairs, usually the engine covers have to come off or the crankcases must be split.
 The covers and cases are almost always retained using different length bolts.
 The repercussions of installing the bolts in the wrong order upon reassembly can be very damaging.
-This is especially true if you install a bolt that is too short for its location and only a couple of threads engage, ultimately stripping the threads when you tighten the bolt.
+This is especially true if you install a bolt that is to

 I have an upcoming tour in a few days; A guy from southern California coming down for a 4 day hard enduro excursion.
 This guy sounds like a really good rider.
 I can feel them out with any number of questions and bike talk.
 I am not sure what he said that gave me the impression, but I feel pretty confident that he will be able to ride anything I put under his knobbies.